palaa159/Docs/tutorials/10-Community_Instructions.md

 1. First, you must have a verified OpenBCI Community account and a [Github](https://github.com/) account
 * Create a Github repo that will host the code, assets, and other content for your challenge
-* Go to the lhttp://openbci.com/community/challenges/ and click the [“Start A New Challenge”](http://openbci.com/community/wp-admin/post-new.php?post_type=challenge) button
+* Go to the [Challenges Page](http://openbci.com/community/challenges/) and click the [“Start A New Challenge”](http://openbci.com/community/wp-admin/post-new.php?post_type=challenge) button
 * From the Wordpress admin panel, select: Challenges > Add New
 * Add a challenge title, a featured image, your Github repo’s URL, and a Challenge Description.
 Then click the “Publish” button on the right-hand side (this is very similar to making a Wordpress post).